DateMySchool: Acquisition tactics

-DateMySchool has a campus ambassador program for which they hire students across the United States to promote the website on campus.
-Students are paid based on the number of signups generated from their respective campuses.
-DateMySchool also has an anonymous invite module that allows a user to invite their friends and classmates.
-Users have the option to input an individual email address or invite their whole contact list.
+DateMySchool had a campus ambassador program for which they hired students across the United States to promote the website on campus.
+Students were paid based on the number of signups generated from their respective campuses.
+DateMySchool also had an anonymous invite module that allowed a user to invite their friends and classmates.
+Users had the option to input an individual email address or invite their whole contact list.

-While users are permitted to send invitations to any email address, the recipient of the invitation must be able to complete the verification process to confirm they are a student or alumni; otherwise, the recipient will be unable to sign up.
+While users were permitted to send invitations to any email address, the recipient of the invitation had to complete the verification process to confirm they were a student or alumni; otherwise, the recipient was unable to sign up.

+Current status

+As of August 2026, DateMySchool is defunct.
+Its website address is now links to a Vietnamese-language sports website.